mlubej/chessboard/README.md

 This package contains the code for solving the 8x8 broken chessboard puzzle, using a genetic algorithm approach.

-Read more about it in the blog post here:
+Read more about it in the blog post here: LINK

 ### Installation